-Gravity casting refers to the process that molten metal is injected into the mold under the gravity of the earth, also known as casting.
+Gravity casting is the process of injecting molten metal into a mold under the force of gravity, also known simply as casting.

-Generalized gravity casting includes sand mold casting, metal mold casting, lump mold casting, disappearing mold casting, clay mold casting, etc;
+The broader definition of gravity casting encompasses various methods, including sand mold casting, metal mold casting, lump mold casting, disappearing mold casting, and clay mold casting.

-Metal mold casting is a modern process of making mould with heat-resistant alloy steel.
+Metal mold casting is a modern technique that uses heat-resistant alloy steel to create molds.

-The liquid metal is usually poured into the gate by hand, and the product is obtained by filling the cavity, exhausting, cooling and opening the mold with the self weight of the liquid metal.
+The liquid metal is typically poured into the gate manually, and the final product is produced by filling the mold cavity, venting, cooling, and opening the mold through the force of the liquid metal’s weight.

-The characteristics of gravity casting are as follows:
+The following are the characteristics of gravity casting:

 Introduction of high pressure casting

-Pressure casting is divided into high pressure casting and low pressure casting.
+Pressure casting is divided into two categories: high pressure casting and low pressure casting.

-(1) The metal liquid fills the cavity under pressure and crystallizes and solidifies under higher pressure, commonly 15-100 MPa.
+(1) The metal liquid is filled into the cavity under pressure and solidifies through crystallization, typically with a pressure range of 15-100 MPa.

 Introduction of low pressure casting

-The technological process of low pressure casting is as follows: dry compressed air is introduced into the sealed crucible (or sealed tank), the liquid metal rises along the riser into the sprue under the action of gas pressure, and enters the mold cavity smoothly through the sprue, and the gas pressure on the liquid level in the crucible is maintained.
+The process of low pressure casting technology is as follows: Dry, compressed air is introduced into the sealed crucible or tank.
+Under the influence of gas pressure, the liquid metal rises along the riser and into the sprue, entering the mold cavity smoothly.
+The gas pressure is maintained on the liquid level in the crucible until the casting is fully solidified.

-Then, the gas pressure on the liquid surface is released to make the liquid metal in the riser flow back to the crucible.
-Then open the mold and take out the casting.
+After solidification, the gas pressure on the liquid surface is released, causing the liquid metal in the riser to flow back into the crucible.

-Low pressure casting is completely different from high pressure casting in terms of equipment, process and product performance
+Low pressure casting differs significantly from high pressure casting in terms of equipment, process, and product performance.

-The pressure used in low pressure casting is low, generally 20 ~ 60kpa, and the pressure source is gas pressure.
+The pressure applied in low pressure casting is relatively low, typically ranging from 20 to 60 kPa, and the pressure source is provided by gas.

-Generally speaking, low pressure casting is a compromise between high pressure casting and gravity casting.
+In general, low pressure casting is a balance between the advantages of high pressure casting and gravity casting.